 As a healthcare provider, you can select a standalone patient portal that is commonly hosted by a third-party vendor through the cloud.
 This approach can result in compatibility issues with your EMR and/or EHR system, requiring cooperation from the vendor(s) — often at a price.

-Alternatively, you can select a patient portal as part of an EHR, EMR or practice management software.
-The good news is that most of these systems provide a patient portal component.
-When evaluating their product, you need to remember that patient portals are not all created equal, and can vary quite drastically in functionality and usability.
+Alternatively, you can select patient portal as part of an EHR, EMR or practice management software.
+The good news is that nearly all of these systems provide a patient portal component.
+When evaluating their product, you need to remember that patient portals are not all created equal and can differ quite drastically in functionality and usability.
 As such, you need to take into consideration:

 3. Patient Management

 Does the patient portal provide the ability to refill prescriptions, monitor compliance, track patient progress, schedule/cancel appointments, pay bills, upload documents and download practice forms?
-If they don’t provide all of these services, which ones are most important to you?
+While not all patient portals will offer this entire list of features, make sure to narrow down which ones are most essential for your users.

 5. Patient Access

 For patients who aren’t using the software on a daily basis, it’s a good idea to consider how accessible the patient portal will be.
 You want logging in to be as simple and straightforward as possible as well as available through multiple devices.

 6. Usability and Navigation

 Think about how the experience will be for the user.
 It’s important to choose a system that is intuitive, user-friendly and easy to navigate.
 It’s also a good idea to make sure patient-accessible information, such as test results, is compiled in an understandable format.
 Also worth considering is whether or not the portal accounts for the visually-impaired as well as non-English speakers.